Who the Hell Am I?

 Now that I’ve got the boring and professional stuff out of the way I thought it would be nice to really introduce myself.

-I’m a 30 something-year-old mother of 3 hell-bent demons and I also live with my 2 cheeky Siamese cats, a snow white Husky, and a super happy yappy Jackahuahua.
-I am a whole lot British, a little bit Middle Eastern and a little bit Eastern European with roots in Israel, Poland and I have no idea where else but I know it’s a little more extensive than this.
+I’m a 30 something-year-old mother of 3 hell-bent demons and I also live with my 2 cheeky Siamese cats, a snow-white Husky, and a super happy yappy Jackahuahua.
+I am a whole lot British, a little bit Middle Eastern and Eastern European with roots in Israel and Poland – and god knows where else – but I know it’s a little more extensive than this.

 As I grew up so multiculturally I have never felt that I have a cultural identity as such, I don’t feel I belong to any of the cultures in my bloodline so I have kind of created my own cultural identity.
 I have a great interest in Japanese and Native American culture and martial arts.
 I became a blue belt in BJJ but had to give this up when I moved to another area and I am still heartbroken to this day.

 I have studied Cinematography and Biochemistry (although never graduated) and worked in many different fields of work from retail to maternity.
-I love all forms of art, film, and music but my heart lies with hip-hop (and no not that mainstream cheesy stuff, the REAL kind!).
+I love all forms of art, film, and music but my heart lies with hip-hop, soul, and funk (and no not that mainstream cheesy stuff, the REAL kind!).